-Benjamin Barer is the Editor at Large for State of Formation at the Journal of Inter-Religious Dialogue.
+Benjamin Barer is the Managing Editor for State of Formation at the Journal of Inter-Religious Studies.
 He has spent his young life studying Judaism and Jewish texts in exclusively Jewish environments.
 He is looking to take that intimate knowledge of the tradition and share it with wider communities, touching on the pressing issues facing the Jewish world, and the world as a whole.
-Towards that end, he has started work as a research assistant splitting time between CIRCLE — the Centre for Inter-Religious and Communal Leadership Education, jointly hosted by Andover Newton Theological School and Hebrew College — and the Centre for Global Judiasm, at Hebrew College.
-Text study is the epicentre of his connection to Judaism, and he is keenly interested in widening the scope of that passion to include other scriptures.
+Towards that end, he has started work as a research assistant splitting time between CIRCLE — the Center for Inter-Religious and Communal Leadership Education, jointly hosted by Andover Newton Theological School and Hebrew College — and the Center for Global Judaism, at Hebrew College.
+Text study is the epicenter of his connection to Judaism, and he is keenly interested in widening the scope of that passion to include other scriptures.
 Benjamin blogs regularly at whatibelievein.wordpress.com

-The Journal of Inter-Religious Dialogue serves as a parent publication to this online community, and its staff envisioned State of Formation and have worked to build the community since its inception.
+The Journal of Inter-Religious Studies serves as a parent publication to this online community, and its staff envisioned State of Formation and have worked to build the community since its inception.

-Chris Stedman is the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Dialogue™.
+Chris Stedman is the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Studies™.
 Chris received an MA in Religion at the Meadville Lombard Theological School at the University of Chicago, for which he was awarded the Billings Prize for Most Outstanding Scholastic Achievement.
-A columnist for Huffington Post, where his work is among the most commented on in the site's history, he is the founder and author of NonProphet Status and is currently writing a book on religious-nonreligious engagement.
+A columnist for Huffington Post, where his work is among the most commented on in the site's history, he is the author of Faithiest: How and Atheist Found Common Ground with the Religious and the founder of the blog NonProphet Status.